Yellowstone Heritage and Research Center

 Preserving Yellowstone’s History & Archives

-The HRC is in need of long-overdue upgrades.
-In its current state, the building is to capacity.
-New systems tailored to support an archive of this size and complexity are needed to maximize space to ensure long term preservation of the materials.
-These upgrades would have a significant impact on the effectiveness and longevity of the HRC with the potential to increase storage capacity by 50%.
+In its current state, the HRC building is filled to capacity.
+New storage systems tailored to support an archive of this size and complexity are needed to maximize space to ensure long-term preservation of the materials.
+Yellowstone Forever will fund these upgrades which will have a significant impact on the effectiveness and longevity of the HRC with the potential to increase storage capacity by 50%.

 Preserving Access to Yellowstone’s Rare Collections

-Additionally, the Research Library’s collection of rare materials includes books, pamphlets, audio/visual, and other materials that are fragile and irreplaceable.
-Yellowstone protects over 22,000 volumes as well as over 1,500 rare and unique books.
-Many of these first-edition books cover topics about the establishment and early development of Yellowstone National Park and are valuable to researchers and a draw to attendees on public and private tours.
-The library’s collections are of great significance to both Yellowstone employees and researchers as they learn, study, publish, and create educational programs about Yellowstone.
+The Research Library’s collection of rare materials includes books, pamphlets, audio/visual, and other materials that are fragile and irreplaceable.
+Yellowstone protects over 22,000 volumes of books as well as over 1,500 rare and unique books.
+Many of these first-edition books cover topics about the founding and early development of Yellowstone National Park and are valuable to researchers and are also a draw to attendees on public and private tours.
+The library’s collections are of great value to both Yellowstone employees and researchers as they learn, study, publish, and create educational programs about Yellowstone.
 All these collections require active and professional curatorial management to ensure that they are protected and accessible to researchers and the public.

 Tours: Free public behind-the-scenes tours are offered on Wednesdays from 4:00-5:00 PM between Memorial Day (May 30) and Labor Day (Sept.
 5).
 Space is limited, please call 307-344-2264 or email e-mail us to register.